James N. Gregory

-James N. Gregory is a professor of history and the Harry Bridges Endowed Chair of Labor Studies, emeritus, at the University of Washington.
+James N. Gregory is a professor of history and former Harry Bridges Endowed Chair of Labor Studies at the University of Washington.
 His work focuses on labor, civil rights, radicalism, migration, and also public history.
-He directs the Pacific Northwest Civil Rights and Labor History Projects, a set of online multimedia public history resources.
-His most recent book, The Southern Diaspora: How the Great Migrations of Black and White Southerners Transformed America (2005), won the Philip Taft Labor History Book Award.
+He directs the Civil Rights and Labor History Consortium, a set of online multimedia public history projects.
+His books include The Southern Diaspora: How the Great Migrations of Black and White Southerners Transformed America (2005), won the Philip Taft Labor History Book Award.
 His American Exodus: The Dust Bowl Migration and Okie Culture in California (1989) also won two major book prizes.
-He is currently writing a book about the history of radicalism on the West Coast.
+More recently he edited The Seattle General Strike Centennial Edition by Robert L. Friedheim.
+Introduction, photo essay, and afterword by James N. Gregory (2018).
+He is currently writing a book about the history of radicalism on the West Coast and directing the Racial Restrictive Covenants Project - Washington State.